How I Made the Switch to Natural and Cruelty-Free Personal Care Products

 Hair

-Oil were a total game-changer for my hair regimensince they add moisture and shine without any buildup.
+Oils were a total game-changer for my hair regimen since they add moisture and shine without any buildup.
 In addition to using argan oil as a hair gloss, I now try to look for shampoos and conditioners with oils, such as Giovanni’s Avocado and Olive Oil Hair Mask.

 Skin